Pressure mounts on UK to delay UN climate talks as delegates complain of vaccine gap - Local News 8

 By Angela Dewan, CNN

-The president of the UN climate change conference insisted Tuesday that the event scheduled for November in Glasgow “must go ahead in person,” after a network of 1,500 civil society groups called for the negotiations to be postponed.
+The president of the UN climate change conference COP26 insisted Tuesday that the event scheduled for November in Glasgow “must go ahead in person,” after a network of 1,500 civil society groups dialed up pressure on the UK to postpone the event.

-The Climate Action Network (CAN), which includes groups from more than 130 countries, argued that the failure to provide vaccines to millions of people in poor countries, as well as the high costs of travel and accommodation, has made it impossible to ensure the COP26 talks will be “safe, inclusive and just.”
+The Climate Action Network (CAN), which includes groups from more than 130 countries, said in a statement that the failure to provide vaccines to millions of people in poor countries, as well as the high costs of travel and accommodation, has made it impossible to ensure the COP26 talks will be “safe, inclusive and just.”

-“Our concern is that those countries most deeply affected by the climate crisis and those countries suffering from the lack of support by rich nations in providing vaccines will be left out and be conspicuous by their absence at COP26,” said Climate Action Network Executive Director Tasneem Essop in a statement.
+Several of its members have complained that the UK has been slow to deliver the vaccines it had offered delegates with the aim of securing the event against Covid-19.
+Many developing countries are struggling with vaccine rollouts as wealthier nations bought up huge amounts of the global supply in agreements with pharmaceutical companies, often well before the shots were even approved.

+“The UK has been too slow in delivering its vaccines support to delegates in vulnerable countries and their quarantine requirements come with some eye-watering hotel costs.
+Some delegates are finding they cannot transit because some of the major travel hubs are closed and the alternative travel costs are beyond the reach of poorer governments and smaller civil society organizations,” said Mohamed Adow, director of the Nairobi-based think tank Power Shift Africa, which is part of CAN’s network.

+CAN also said that many delegates had not received their first vaccines.
+Most Covid-19 vaccines require two shots and are typically spaced out by around least eight weeks.
+The Glasgow talks are now just two months away.

+“Repeated requests to the UK Presidency for clarity around support for logistics and quarantine costs have also not been forthcoming or been made public causing uncertainty and anxiety,” CAN added in its statement.

-CAN also expressed concern about the exclusion of delegates, journalists and civil society groups from the UK’s coronavirus red-list countries.
-People who have been in red-list countries within 10 days before arriving to the UK are banned from entering the country.
+CAN also expressed concern about the de facto exclusion of journalists and civil society groups from the UK’s coronavirus red-list countries.
+People who have been in red-list countries within 10 days before arriving to the UK must undergo a costly quarantine in a hotel upon arrival.

 Some countries on the red list are among the most vulnerable to climate change, including the Maldives and Bangladesh.

-COP26 President Alok Sharma, a British MP, responded on Twitter and pointed to the UK government’s steps to ensure delegates are offered vaccines, and that those from red-list countries are accommodated.
+COP26 President Alok Sharma, a British MP, pointed to the UK government’s steps to ensure delegates are offered vaccines, and that those from red-list countries receive fully-funded quarantine accommodation.

-“Climate change has not taken time off, which is why #COP26 must go ahead in person in November,” he wrote on Twitter.
-“The UK is funding quarantine hotels for accredited delegates from red list countries.
-This is in addition to our vaccines offer to ensure an inclusive, accessible & covid-secure summit.”
+In remarks sent to CNN, he said: “COP26 has already been postponed by one year, and we are all too aware climate change has not taken time off.
+The recent IPCC report underlines why COP26 must go ahead this November to allow world leaders to come together and set out decisive commitments to tackle climate change.”

+Delegates who had registered for vaccination would begin receiving their first doses this week, his office told CNN.

 Sharma is currently in China, where he has been discussing “goals” for the talks, he said in a separate Twitter post.